Gone (Rosé song)

 "Gone" is a song by New Zealand and South Korean singer Rosé from her debut single album R (2021).
 It was released through YG Entertainment and Interscope Records on 4 April 2021, as the second single from the album.
 The song was written by Rosé alongside Brian Lee, J. Lauryn and Teddy, and was produced by Lee and 24.
 "Gone" is a soft rock, alternative rock and indie rock romantic ballad about lamenting past love and future loneliness.
 The song was Rosé's final solo release under YG and Interscope Records, following her departure from the labels in December 2023.

 The song was released as a single alongside the release of its music video on 4 April.
 Directed by Kwon Yong-soo, the video shows the singer mourning the loss of a relationship in an elaborately decorated old house.
 In South Korea, "Gone" peaked at number six on the Gaon Digital Chart and number five on the Billboard K-pop Hot 100.
 The song peaked at number one in Malaysia, and entered the top ten in Hungary and Singapore.
 It debuted in the top 100 of several countries, including Australia, Canada, and Hungary, and at number 29 on the Billboard Global 200.
 Rosé performed the single on the South Korean music programs M Countdown, Show!
 Music Core, and Inkigayo, as well as Blackpink's online concert The Show and their Born Pink World Tour.

 Background and release

 On 30 December 2020, in an interview with South Korean media outlet Osen, Rosé revealed that filming for her debut music video would begin in mid-January 2021.
 On 25 January 2021, a 33-second teaser titled "Coming Soon" was uploaded to Blackpink's official YouTube channel and featured Rosé singing a snippet of an unknown track.
-Later that day, it was announced that Rosé will be showcasing a portion of the unknown track, later revealed to be titled "Gone", at Blackpink's first virtual concert, The Show, on 31 January 2021.
+Later that day, it was announced that Rosé would showcase a portion of the unknown track, later revealed to be titled "Gone", at Blackpink's first virtual concert, The Show, on 31 January 2021.
 On 11 March, Rosé revealed in an online press conference that "Gone" was originally recorded two years earlier.
 The following day, the song was officially released as the second track off the single album, R. A month later, on 5 April 2021, it was officially released as a single, alongside its music video.